-8 Reasons Why People Aren't Coming Back
+Home Outreach Leaders Outreach & Missions How To's 8 Reasons Why People Aren’t Coming Back — from a Secret Shopper

-8 Reasons Why People Aren't Coming Back
+8 Reasons Why People Aren’t Coming Back — from a Secret Shopper

 1. The Front Door

-Before a guest ever steps foot on your church’s physical campus, he or she has probably already checked out your church Web site.
+Before a guest ever steps foot on your church’s physical campus, he or she has probably already checked out your church website.

 2. What Stinks?